alielw/APS-NGS-day2-PM/README.md

 		cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2020/NGS_data/prep_DE.py /fastdata/$USER/3.DE

 * Let's now run this python script to extract raw read counts.
+We also need to load python as well.
 This will generate generates two CSV files containing the count matrices for genes and transcripts.
 The parameter `-i` is specifying a text file containing a list of paths to GTF files, `-g` is where to output the gene count matrix and `-t` is where to output the transcript count matrix.

 		cd /fastdata/$USER/3.DE

+		module load apps/python/anaconda2-4.2.0

 		python prep_DE.py -i /fastdata/$USER/3.DE/StringTie_output/StringTie_filenames.txt -g /fastdata/$USER/3.DE/StringTie_output/gene_count_matrix.csv -t /fastdata/$USER/3.DE/StringTie_output/transcript_count_matrix.csv -s HMEL